-You’re self-conscious of your penis size and you’re not alone.
-It’s completely normal to wonder if you’re “big enough” or to want more length and girth — a lot of guys do.
+If you’re self conscious about your penis size, you’re not alone.
+It’s totally common and normal to occasionally wonder if you’re “big enough,” or to want some extra length and girth -- in fact, a lot of guys do.

 A 2018 survey found that while most men (66 percent) rated their penis as average, 12 percent said they had a small penis.

-But while 85 percent of women surveyed said they were satisfied with their partner’s penis size, just 55 percent of men were satisfied with their own.
+Interestingly, research suggests that penis size is far more of a concern for men than for most women.
+Although 85 percent of women surveyed stated that they were satisfied with the penis size of their partner, just 55 percent of men were satisfied with their own.

 So what does all of this mean?
 A few things:

-In other words, it’s normal to want a bigger unit, though as far as women are concerned, it’s likely unnecessary.
+In other words, it’s normal to want a bigger unit, though as far as women are concerned, it’s not that necessary.

-There are numerous companies that prey on our lack of penis-confidence.
-There are countless pills and devices designed to help you make it bigger — and it seems a new medication or fad pops up every day.
+Despite this difference in male and female opinion, there are numerous companies that prey on our lack of penis confidence.
+There are countless pills and devices designed to help you make it bigger (or at least claim to make it bigger) -- and it seems a new drug or fad pops up every day.

-Penis stretching is just one technique available.
-And its non-invasive approach makes it a popular entry-level option.
+Penis stretching, or jelqing, is just one technique that’s available.
+And its non-invasive approach to increasing penis size (it requires no surgery, or even medication) has made it an increasingly popular option.

-Everyone wants to know if they’re “normal” — the way they think, the way they look, and yes, the size of their junk.
+Just about everyone wants to know if they’re “normal” -- the way they think, the way they look, and yes, the size of their junk.